Join 6,000 STEM educators across the nation for six weeks as we learn to create inclusive classrooms.

 UArizona Learning Community By the Numbers*

-*The UArizona learning community has been hosted each semester since Spring 2022.
+*The UArizona learning community has been hosted almost every semester since Spring 2022.
+Total numbers are current as of Spring 2024.

 STEM Teaching Project Local Facilitators